elevate0123/CSE/4 Sociology/Paper 1/08 Religion and Society.md

 ## Fundamentalism & Communalism

+- Definitions
+	- Fundamentalism
+	- Religious Revivalism
+	- Communalism

+#Remaining

 ### Fundamentalism & Religious Revivalism

+#Remaining

 ### Fundamentalism & Communalism
-Both have certain ideological elements in common
+- Common Ideological elements
 	1. Both attack concept of separation of Religion from Politics & State
 	2. Oppose concept of equal truth in all Religions & Unity of different religions
 	3. Advocate control over education by the followers of the dominant religion

 Fundamentalism - Strict adherence to the Religious Doctrine & full opposition of other religions and any Criticism Strict adherence to a set of principles with antagonism to other view points